A guide on implementing website procedures and policies

-Step 1 in implementing your website policies and procedures
+Step 1 in implementing your website accessibility policy and procedure

 First you need to create your new documents.
 This doesn't need to be an arduous process because there is an online service that can save you time and effort.
 The tools at Polished Procedures will save you time.
 See how it works.

-You can have new website policies and procedures in minutes, not days
+You can have a new website accessibility policy and procedures in minutes, not days

 To make this process easier for you, we’ve created an online tool that streamlines the process for you.

 Creating policy and procedure documents 'from scratch' can take weeks or even months, but this online tool will mean that after just a few minutes, you can have the building blocks of your website policies and procedures.
 Instead of starting from scratch, this online tool will save you time and effort in, producing web site policies and procedures and publishing processes.

 Once you’ve downloaded your documents, all you need to do is: